Patroklos2000/diploma-management-app/README.md

 # se-project
 This project was made for a univeristy software engineering class

+## Description
+A Spring Boot web application for managing diploma theses between professors and students.
+Professors can create thesis topics, review student applications, assign theses, and grade students, while students can browse topics and apply for them.

 ## How to run

 ### On Windows (Command Prompt/PowerShell):